7 Steps for Designing Successful Project Tokenomics

 Step 1.
 Do your research to understand token mechanics

-You need to make sure that you and your team understand how tokens and tokenomics work.
+You need to make sure that you and your team understand tokenomics and how tokens work.
 This starts from which blockchain platform you choose for your project and what language will be used to write smart contracts, and goes right through to how tokens are minted, bought and distributed.

 When looking at blockchains, it is important to consider factors such as consensus algorithms, transaction speeds, and environmental footprint.
 When creating your crypto tokenomics, take these aspects into account.
-These days, the most popular blockchains are Ethereum, Flow, Solana, Binance Smart Chain, Cardano, Polygon, and Tezos.
-Also, don’t forget about other new yet very promising platforms like Aptos and Sui.
+These days, most popular blockchains are Ethereum, Flow, Solana, Binance Smart Chain, Cardano, Polygon, and Tezos.

 In addition to this, it is always a good idea to search for good tokenomics examples.
 For instance, see how tokenomics works on Polkadot and Ethereum and draw your own conclusions.
 Finding examples of poorly designed models so as not to repeat those mistakes would be useful, too.